My Cart 0 Item(s)

 • Intestinal biopsy (small tissue sample taken under anaesthetic)

-• Stool (faecal) analysis
+• Stool (faecal) analysis - DNA testing

 • Skin sample analysis (e.g. with flaking skin infections)